 Nitrates in Beetroot

 Beetroot (of the family Chenopodiaceae), usually as juice, is one of the more common supplemental sources of dietary nitrate.
-It is conferring at least 1,300 milligram per kilogram fresh weightwith one review noting an average value of 1,459 milligram per kilogram fresh weight.
+It is conferring at least 1,300 milligrams per kilogram fresh weightwith one review noting an average value of 1,459 milligrams per kilogram fresh weight.